 Capturing Shiny Surfaces

-Photographing jewelry, beverages and anything with a shiny surface can be quite challenging as the reflective nature of the product will reflect you, your camera, the room you are photographing in, etc. To solve this issue, I use a frosted lamp shade to create a light tent cone effect.
+Photographing jewelry, beverages, and anything with a shiny surface can be quite challenging as the reflective nature of the product will reflect you, your camera, the room you are photographing in, etc. To solve this issue, I use a frosted lamp shade to create a light tent cone effect.
 Having the product enclosed within the lamp shade, the light shines through and eliminates almost all of the undesirable reflections.
-Many times your camera will still be seen and then you can remove that later during post production.
+Many times your camera will still be seen and then you can remove that later during post-production.
 In the example below, I am using a Melodi Lamp Shade from IKEA but any frosted white plastic or glass lamp shade will work.
 If those are difficult to find, this technique can also be executed using a thin paper or velum cone.
 Just curve the paper into a cone shape and leave a small hole at the top that is the correct size for your lens to fit through.
 When using one light with this set-up, I always add a white foam core reflector opposite the light to soften shadows.
+The reflector makes my photos look well-lit.
 In addition to filling in shadows, it also helps the white background to be more evenly lit and in the example below you can see the difference it makes in the final image.

 With this set-up I will often underexpose slightly so that reflected light areas are not too bright.
-When working with RAW files I can always brighten the image later on in post but if I accidentally overexpose while shooting, it can be difficult to recover highlights and have a good looking exposure.
-This works especially well with jewelry and underexposing slightly ensures that I won’t have to spend a lot of time editing areas that are blown out (highlights too bright in relation to rest of exposure).
+When working with RAW files I can always brighten the image later on in the post but if I accidentally overexpose while shooting, it can be difficult to recover highlights and have a good-looking exposure.
+This works especially well with jewelry and underexposing slightly ensures that I won’t have to spend a lot of time editing areas that are blown out (highlights too bright in relation to the rest of exposure).
 Please see the short video at the end of this post for more details on that.

-When shooting on location, the easiest approach is to avoid shooting in full sunlight and place your product into open shade.
+When shooting on location, the easiest approach is to avoid shooting in full sunlight and place your product into the open shade.
 I look for areas that are not too dark and position the product close to the edge of the shade so that light will filter in and help to give the product dimension and nice highlights.
 If your shady area is too shady, then the lighting will lack depth and the product will look flat.
 As much as you can, try to have the brightest sunlight behind your subject or to the side.
 Too much frontal light will also render a flat look.
 Feel free to bring your foam core reflectors with you into the field to bounce light into your shadow areas.
-This will ensure that the front of a product is not too dark when you have your light source primarily coming from behind or side of the subject.
+This will ensure that the front of a product is not too dark when you have your light source primarily coming from behind or the side of the subject.

 I also try to shoot either early in the morning or late in the day and avoid the middle hours when the overhead sunlight is too bright and harsh.
 With the sun at an angle as it is at the beginning and end of each day, the effect is flattering and the dynamic range (ratio between highlights and shadows) is easier to work with.

+I trust that my product photography tips will be useful to you!
 I hope this article gives you some ideas and the confidence to try some product set-ups.
 Use your imagination and have fun with it!